![]() |

 I am stuck to it.
 I will not ever be able to move on.”

-At precisely that moment she became transparent and I could
+At that moment, she became transparent, and I could

-See right through her.
-My young mind could not comprehend what it was that my
+see right through her.
+My young mind could not comprehend what my

-carried me back into the house while my mother, my Aunty Chookie and Sally
+carried me back into the house.
+At the same time, my mother, my Aunty Chookie, and Sally

 Sanchez began to exorcise the ghost of Liv Kimura from the F-100 truck that